 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Haworthia are not considered difficult houseplants to grow—if you can keep a pot of Aloe alive on a windowsill, chances are you can do the same with a dish of Haworthia.
+Haworthias are not considered difficult houseplants to grow—if you can keep a pot of Aloe alive on a windowsill, chances are you can do the same with a dish of Haworthia.
 As with all succulents, the most dangerous situation is too much water—they should never be allowed to sit in water under any circumstances.
-At the same time, these decorative little plants can be grown in interesting containers such as tea cups and even miniature baby shoes.
-If you’re given a Haworthia in such a container, make sure the container had adequate drainage.
-If it doesn’t, it might be a good idea to pop the plant out of its container and add a layer of gravel to the bottom to reduce the wicking action of the soil above.
+At the same time, these little decorative plants can be grown in interesting containers such as teacups and even miniature baby shoes.
+If you're given a Haworthia in such a container, ensure the container has adequate drainage.
+If it doesn't, it might be a good idea to pop the plant out of its container and add a layer of gravel to the bottom to reduce the soil's wicking action above.
 Finally, look out for sunburned spots on your plants.

 - Back to genus Haworthia

 - Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin

 Click on a photo to see a larger version.